Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 **The above goal has been met**

-These elements are shown to be met in Manual Testing section - (8).
+These elements are shown to be met in the Manual Testing section - (8).

 The user is able to sign in to their created account which will be read from the project's SQL database.

-Alerts are present for login issues in the same manner as they were for sign up issues, providing positive feedback on success and warnings on incorrect inputs.
+Alerts are present for login issues in the same manner as they were for sign-up issues, providing positive feedback on success and warnings on incorrect inputs.

 <details><summary>Alert - Login Example</summary><img src="officechampion/static/assets/images/docs/manual_testing/alert_login1.png" alt="Alert - Login Example"></details>